marabesi/marabesi.com/_posts/2020-11-14-my-setup-for-web-development-2020.md

-My development environment changes based on the type of application that I am working on, but for this section, I am describing the tools that I use for the overall development cycle, which means that I will use those regarless of the app I am building.
+My development environment changes based on the type of application that I am working on, but for this section, I am describing the tools that I use for the overall development cycle, which means that I will use those regardless of the app I am building.

 ### Zsh

 Personally I use the zsh shell instead of the default one that comes with linux distros.
 Besides that I also use the plugin [oh my zsh](https://github.com/ohmyzsh/ohmyzsh){:target="_blank"}
-that provides extra funcionality to the zsh shell.
+that provides extra functionality to the zsh shell.
 It has been a companion of mine for many years, despite of its ease of installation it helps me to keep a acceptable productive level, avoiding repetitive key strokes and auto completing my terminal commands.